-In your answer to Question 37, you need to explain the help you need from another person at home or when you go out.
-This can be help with things like social and religious activities, interests and hobbies.
-Include things you do not do now, but would if you had the help perhaps things you used to enjoy or things you would like to be able to do if you had someone to help you.
+In your answer to question 37, you need to explain the help you need from another person at home or when you go out.
+This can help with things like social and religious activities, interests and hobbies.
+Include things you do not do now, but would if you had the help - perhaps things you used to enjoy or things you would like to be able to do if you had someone to help you.
 For example:

+What help do you need How often do you or

+or would you need from would you do this?

+another person to do

+this?

+Due to their dementia, Several times a day.

+they cannot remember

+how to operate the TV, so

+I have to do it for them.

+Due to my pain in my Once a week.

+back, I am no longer able

+to do my gardening and I

+pay someone else to do it

+for me, as I enjoy my

+garden.

+I am no longer able to do Daily.

+this as my carpel tunnel is

+so bad.

+I am now unable to lift the Once a month.

+bowling ball, so someone

+has to lift it onto the frame

+for me so I can aim to roll

+it down the alley.

+Due to my mobility Several times a day.

+problems and frequent

+falls, I am no longer able to

+go out unsupervised for

+any reason.
-What would you do or would like to do?
-What help do you need or would you need from another person to do this?
-How often do you or would you do this?
-Watching films/TV Due to their dementia, they cannot remember how to operate the TV, so I have to do it for them.
-Several times a day Gardening Due to the pain in my back, I am no longer able to do my gardening and pay someone else to do it for me as I enjoys my garden.
-Once a week Knitting I am no longer able to do this as my carpel tunnel is so bad.
-Daily

-Bowling I am now unable to lift the bowling ball so someone has to lift it onto the frame for me so I can aim and roll it down the alley.
-Once a month Going out Due to my mobility problems and frequent falls, I am no longer able to go out unsupervised for any reason.
-Several times a day
+or would you need from another person to do this?
+Due to their dementia, they cannot remember how to operate the TV, so I have to do it for them.
+Due to my pain in my back, I am no longer able to do my gardening and I pay someone else to do it for me, as I enjoy my garden.
+I am no longer able to do this as my carpel tunnel is so bad.
+I am now unable to lift the bowling ball, so someone has to lift it onto the frame for me so I can aim to roll it down the alley.
+Due to my mobility problems and frequent falls, I am no longer able to go out unsupervised for